choi-jack/class-metadata/README.md

 ### Prerequisites

-Developed using the following versions of Node.js and TypeScript:
+The following versions of Node.js and TypeScript are required:

-- Node.js 20
+- Node.js 16 or higher
-- TypeScript 5.2
+- TypeScript 4.7 or higher

-> Older versions may work, but have not been tested.
+This package is [pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c), and you must configure your project to use the ESM package.

 ### Installation